xd2287/transformers/docs/source/en/model_doc/canine.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/google-research/language/tree/master/language/canine).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [canine](https://huggingface.co/models?other=canine)

 ### Example

 CANINE works on raw characters, so it can be used without a tokenizer: